deytalytics/dataproductpoc-docs/dp-poc.md

 * Countries.csv
 * Continents.csv

+We will be demonstrating 2 main methods for getting these source datasets into the data product:-
+   * Pull these files from an Azure Data Lake via Databricks SQL Warehouse
-These will be uploaded to the input data port using a http POST request
+   * Push these files into the data product input data port using a http POST request

 ### Transformation
 Data pipelining sql will be uploaded via the input data port (using a http POST request) which will then fire transformation which will merge the data into a continents and countries dataset which will be saved in a relational database.